Iowa BMP Mapping Project

-A companion project to the 2010 baseline inventory data tracks whether or not a particular conservation practice was evident in the 1980s or in current 2016-2018 imagery.
-The goal of this project is to assess a representative sample of HUC12 watersheds across the state in order to determine the trends in overall changes in practice levels from the 1980s to 2010 and on to 2018.
-For the 1980s review, practices that are identified as partially existing are split at the relevant location and each piece is identified with the necessary status.
-No new practices are digitized from the 1980s imagery, only practices existing in the baseline inventory are evaluated.
-With the current imagery, practices existing in the inventory are evaluated like the 1980s; new practices are digitized and added to the dataset.
-The evaluation procedure is being done on 20% of the entire state’s HUC 12 collection; random sampling is done by HUC 8 to choose which HUCs are processed.
-After a HUC 12 has QA/QC performed it is then evaluated for 1980s and current imagery presence or absence and the Historic Occurrence map, shown below, is updated.
+A companion project to the 2010 baseline inventory data tracks whether or not a particular conservation practice was evident in the 1980s or in 2016-2018 imagery.
+The goal of this project was to assess a representative sample of HUC12 watersheds across the state in order to determine the trends in overall changes in practice levels from the 1980s to 2010 and on to 2018.
+For the 1980s review, practices that are identified as partially existing were split at the relevant location and each piece was identified with the necessary status.
+No new practices were digitized from the 1980s imagery, only practices existing in the baseline inventory were evaluated.
+With the 2016-2018 imagery, practices existing in the inventory were evaluated like the 1980s; additionally, new practices were digitized and added to the dataset.
+The evaluation procedure was done on 20% of the entire state’s HUC 12 collection; random sampling was done by HUC 8 to choose which HUCs were processed.
+After a HUC 12 had QA/QC performed, it was then evaluated for 1980s and recent imagery presence or absence and the Historic Occurrence map, shown below, was updated.
+This companion project was completed in May 2019.